nguyenvuvn/roles/README.md

 ## Config File

 You can change connection for models, slug separator, models path and there is also a handy pretend feature.
 Have a look at config file for more information.

-## More Information

-For more information, please have a look at [HasRoleAndPermission](https://github.com/romanbican/roles/blob/master/src/Bican/Roles/Contracts/HasRoleAndPermission.php) contract.

 ## License